 How Many Airports in Saudi Arabia?
-The answer of this question is; As of now, there are 35 active airports in Saudi Arabia among which 7 are known to act for international flights while the category goes on to domestic, military, regional airports
+The answer to this question is; As of now, there are 35 active airports in Saudi Arabia among which 7 are known to act for international flights while the category goes on to domestic, military, and regional airports

 If you are a tourist you will most likely be required to know about the ones that carry international flights but if you are a Saudi national you should know about the regional and domestic airports as well.
 We will be guiding you about the major airports in Saudi Arabia